wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 0.7 =
+- Do not show on dashboard by default to avoid clutter.
+Can be enabled in settings.
+- Add link to settings from plugin list
+- Settings are now available as it's own page under Settings -> Simple Fields.
+It was previosly on the General settings page and some people had difficulties finding it there.
+- Added filters: simple_history_show_settings_page, simple_history_show_on_dashboard, simple_history_show_as_page

 = 0.6 =
 - Changed widget name to just "History" instead of "Simple History".
 Keep it simple.
 Previous name implied there also was an "Advanced History" somewhere.